DevSajnani/EZero/README.md

 Code base for training SAEs on the EfficientZero RL model.
+The code has been modified to maintain compatibility with sparse autoencoders.  <br />
+This repo is still under construction

 ## Environment
 We recommend using a linux distribution and ``conda`` for managing packages.  <br />